ShawonAshraf/showkokhon-core-api/README.md

 - Navigate to `http://localhost:3000/core/v1/` which is the API root.
 - Use the client of your choice to make requests.

+### CronJob
+This API will automatically call ping the scraper service every 2 hours to update the database.
+If you're running the `scraper service ` somewhere other than your local machine, make sure to update that either in `config.json` (which is a bad things since the file is under version control) or (the best way) pass the API endpoint as an env variable.

 ## API

 ### GET /schedule/all